NabilDanKhir/AI-MSL-PROJECT/README.md

 2. **Sign classification** — A custom-trained TensorFlow.js LSTM neural network classifies sequences of 30 frames into BIM sign categories, using wrist-relative normalization for translation and scale invariance.
 A confidence threshold (≥85%) and frame-stability filter (5 consecutive matching frames) reduce noise.

-3. **AI agent interpretation** — An intelligent agent module maintains a temporal sign buffer, detects natural signing pauses, and maps accumulated sign sequences to grammatically natural Malay sentences via an LLM.
-Each interpretation is independent with no multi-turn context.
+3. **Rule-based sentence assembly** — A local sign agent maintains a temporal sign buffer and detects natural signing pauses (2-second timeout).
+Accumulated signs are mapped to grammatically natural Malay and English sentences using a rule-based sentence builder with subject/action/state/auxiliary grammar.
+No external API or LLM is required.
+User-provided corrections are stored in localStorage and override future interpretations for the same sign sequence.

 The system is trained on a self-recorded BIM dataset validated against the official BIM SignBank reference maintained by the Malaysian Federation of the Deaf (MFD).

 ## Features

 **Live Translation** (`/translate`) — Point your webcam at your hand.
 Signs are detected in real time and accumulated silently.
-After a 2-second pause, the AI agent interprets the sign sequence into a complete Malay sentence with English translation.
+After a 2-second pause, the agent assembles the sign sequence into a complete Malay sentence with English translation.
+A debug mode shows per-frame confidence and hand count.
+Interpretations can be corrected inline using the format `Malay correction | English correction` — corrections are saved locally and applied on the next matching sequence.

 **Record Dataset** (`/recording`) — Collect training data.
 Enter a label (e.g. `Makan`), press Start Recording, hold the sign in front of your webcam, then Stop and Save.
-Landmark coordinates are captured per frame and saved to `dataset_dirty.json`.
+Landmark coordinates are captured per frame and saved to `ml/dataset_dirty.json`.

 **Train Model** (`/train`) — Trains the LSTM in the browser on your collected dataset.
 Uses an 80/20 train/val split, early stopping (patience=10), and saves the best-performing weights to `public/model/`.